Woolfrey/woolfrey.github.io/_posts/25-06-17-lagrangian_mechanics.md

 $$

 Three things to keep in mind here:
-1. We don't consider the signs here (as you might expect from Eqn.
-(7)); it will be resolved implicitly.
+1. We don't consider the signs here, as you might expect from Eqn.
+(7); it will be resolved implicitly.
 2. Lagrange actually appealed to d'Alembert's principle, but I think this approach is a little more straightforward.
 3. Kinetic energy is now configuration dependent: $\mathcal{K}(\mathbf{q},\dot{\mathbf{q}})$.